rancher/rancher-docs/docs/pages-for-subheaders/azure-marketplace-payg-integration.md

 ## Overview

-Rancher integrates with Azure Marketplace as a Pay-as-you-go offering.
+Rancher integrates with Azure Marketplace as a pay-as-you-go (PAYG) offering.

 ## Limitations